IMPRESS your visitors

 The clips taken directly from video games, paired with high-definition pictures, make this game design portfolio example stand out from the rest.

-Instead of using tons of words to explain the games, Jack lets the animations, the pictures, as well as those subtle interactive elements speak for themselves and create the ultimate visitor experience.
+Instead of using tons of words to explain the games, Jack lets the animations, the pictures, and subtle interactive elements speak for themselves and create the ultimate visitor experience.

 10. Dean Tate